-This New Year’s Eve, most of us Brits are looking forward to popping some bubbly, watching the fireworks and embracing a loved one at midnight.
+On New Year’s Eve, most of us Brits look forward to popping some bubbly, watching the fireworks and embracing a loved one at midnight.

 But elsewhere, our celebrations pale in comparison.
 Faced with Danish plate smashers, Peruvian fist-fighters and Belarusian bachelorettes, you’ll be glad the most you’re subjected to is a drunken rendition of Auld Lang Syne.

 Here are some of the world’s most weird and wonderful ways to see in New Year…

 Bearing a grudge takes on a whole new meaning in the Peruvian Andean province Chumbivilcas.
 Following a pre-Incan tradition, men and women dress up in warrior masks and leather chaps to deal each other blows in the village square.
 In a state with a limited justice system, the idea is to store up your grievances and fight them out before the year ahead.

 You’d be forgiven for thinking that the land of watches, banks and cuckoo clocks spawned a rather sensible breed of people.
 But in Switzerland, dropping a dollop of ice cream on the floor is said to bring overflowing abundance in the New Year.
 Are the good people at Mövenpick behind this idea?

 Most of us send our friends a Christmas card to show our affections, but in Denmark your popularity can be measured by the number of smashed plates at your door on New Year’s Day.
 Fiery Danes save their chipped crockery all year to lob at friends’ doors in a show of loyalty.
 Let’s just hope they don’t mind getting handy with a dustpan and brush.